Federal Financial Aid Plan

 - Free Application for Federal Student Aid (FAFSA)

-- Master Promissory Note (MPN) if a student or parent applies for a federal loan
+- Master promissory note (MPN) if applying for a federal loan

 Students who anticipate using federal financial aid will also complete and submit these documents:

-To use federal financial aid for upcoming courses and materials fees, students may also choose to complete the Authorization to Apply Future Charges form.
-Students are responsible for payment of tuition and course materials fees not covered by federal financial aid prior to the start of each course.
+To use federal financial aid for upcoming courses and materials fees, you may also choose to complete the Authorization to Apply Future Charges form.
+You are responsible for payment of tuition and course materials fees not covered by federal financial aid prior to the start of each course.

 Students who choose the Federal Financial Aid Plan, may be allowed to defer tuition payment while the application is being processed.
 A Finance Advisor can provide further details.

-Students must reapply for federal financial aid each award year.
+You must reapply for federal financial aid each award year.
 The reapplication process must be complete at least 60 days before the end of the current academic year.
-Missing this deadline could mean that a student no longer qualifies for a financial aid deferment and will be required to comply with the terms and conditions of the Cash Plan for any upcoming course.
+Missing this deadline could mean that you no longer qualify for a financial aid deferment and will be required to comply with the terms and conditions of the Cash Plan for any upcoming course.
 For additional information, please contact a Finance Advisor.

 Additional information is available, and we recommend that all prospective students consider the following:

-- Students must attend school continuously, with no attendance breaks greater than 14 days, to retain disbursed federal financial aid funds.
-A leave of absence must be requested and approved if a student requires more than 14 days away from class.
+- You must attend school continuously, with no attendance breaks greater than 14 days, to retain disbursed federal financial aid funds.
+A leave of absence must be requested and approved if you require more than 14 days away from class.

 - Review the Consumer Information Guide.

-If the University determines that a student is not eligible for federal financial aid, and/or the student does not provide all requested documentation, that student will be immediately responsible for any outstanding balance and will be required to comply with the terms and conditions of the Cash Plan.
+If the University determines that you are not eligible for federal financial aid and/or you do not provide all requested documentation, you will be immediately responsible for any outstanding balance and will be required to comply with the terms and conditions of the Cash Plan.